robzor92/livy-chef/README.md

-# livy-chef
+# Livy REST Server for Spark on YARN

-Chef cookbook for installing Livy Server -  a REST server for running Spark on YARN
+Livy Chef Cookbook